Adventure: Getting Ready for India - again

 My local bookstore owner in Arizona had previously been a nurse and she had traveled to India as part of a medical Yatra with a group of doctors from Ohio.
 She wasn't going again, but she hooked me up and, in January 2014, I was all set to go to India for five weeks with a group of doctors I'd never met.
 I bought my own plane ticket, but they would take care of accommodations and food while we traveled to villages where they'd provide medical services and I would teach CPR.
 I was even learning Hindi, though there are so many languages in India I'm not sure that would have been of great use out in villages.

 Then my son was in an accident.
 Goofy on a concussion and pain killers, he insisted I not be contacted because I was in India (I hadn't left yet), and he told his siblings he just had a broken arm.
 When they kept him overnight, his sister got suspicious and let me know he was hurt and what hospital to call.
-Bless the nurse who ignored HIPAA enough to let me know he was still in ICU awaiting surgery.
+Bless the nurse who ignored HIPAA enough to let me know he was still in ICU awaiting surgery on a broken back.
 I never remember names, so she's safe.
 I made the fourteen hour drive in about twelve.

 He was still in the hospital the day I was to leave for India and he would need help with the back brace because his dominant arm had been shattered as well.
 The five weeks I'd cleared for the trip was exactly the amount of time he needed assistance.